mgaebler/drizzle-rest/docs/logging.md

 - Pino is designed for high-performance logging
 - Structured logs are faster than string formatting
 - Pretty printing should only be used in development
-- Request body logging can impact performance with large payloads
 - Use appropriate log levels in production (info/warn/error)

 ## Best Practices